On day 118 of my 366-day self-care challenge, I explored doing the dishes as an act of self-care. (I know, I know.)

 The dishes are easier to clean.

 Let’s face it, dirty dishes that sit in the sink are a b*tch to clean.
 Dried foods require more scrubbing.
-Dirty dishes can also harbor bacteria that can quickly become a microbiology laboratory…which brings me to my next point.
+And dirty dishes can also harbor bacteria that can quickly become a microbiology laboratory…which brings me to my next point.

 It’s more sanitary.

-The sink is one of the dirtiest areas in the kitchen.
-We use it to wash raw foods, clean our hands and rinse dirty dishes.
+The sink is one of the dirtiest areas of the kitchen.
+It’s where we wash raw foods, clean our hands, and rinse dirty dishes.
 An article that appeared in Food and Wine magazine went as far as suggesting “Your Kitchen is Probably Dirtier than a Toilet Seat.”
-(And if you use a sponge to wash dishes, don’t forget to clean that too!)
+(And if you use as sponge to wash dishes, don’t forget to clean that too!)

 A clean kitchen makes me want to cook.

 A clean kitchen is inviting.
 It’s beautiful!
-And knowing that there isn’t a sink full of dirty dishes to empty before I can even begin to prepare a meal is downright amazing.
+And knowing that there isn’t a sink full of dirty dishes to empty before I can even begin to prepare a meal makes it even more amazing.